gytcrt/randomwalk/content/posts/AI-challenge-after-stack-overflow-died/index.md

 Recently, I asked Cursor to guide me on a PostgresSQL MCP set up on Cursor, but the experience was not ideal.
 On the one hand, Cursor is a fast growing AI coding IDE, and they have major release almost every month.
 On the other hand, MCP is a new and quickly evolving part of the GenAI ecosystem.
 Cursor chat was not able to provide me with the correct instruction to set up the custom MCP, and I went the route of Google, Reddit, and Cursor’s latest documentation.

-{{< figurelightbox src="cusor-mcp.png" caption="The instructions from Cursor didn't lead me to a smooth set up " align="center" width="80%" >}}
+{{< figurelightbox src="cusor-mcp-2.png" caption="The instructions from Cursor didn't lead me to a smooth set up " align="center" width="80%" >}}

-Moever, if all questions and answers on coding go down 95% on the internet like Stack Overflow over time, do LLM providers have enough new data to update their LLMs to solve our coding problems in future?
+Moreover, if all questions and answers on coding go down 95% on the Internet like Stack Overflow over time, do LLM providers have enough new data to update their LLMs to solve our coding problems in future?

 ## How can this challenge play out?

 Even though LLM has been the crown jewel of the entire tech industry in the last 3 years, LLM providers like OpenAI, Google, Meta and Microsoft are still trying to find a way to monetize the magic.

-AI coding tools so far are the most successful use case of LLMs, and developers have a love and hate relationship with AI coding tools.
+AI coding tools so far are the most successful use case of LLMs, but developers have a love and hate relationship with them.
 After [rounds and rounds of lay-offs](https://news.crunchbase.com/startups/tech-layoffs/), developers are insecure about their jobs and scared of AI replacing them.
 However, AI coding tools have boosted developer’s productivity as well.
-For example, for Python coders like [Andrew Ng](https://www.deeplearning.ai/the-batch/issue-298/) and me, we can easily work on frontend using JavaScript and TypeScript with the help of AI coding tools.
+For example, for Python coders like [Andrew Ng](https://www.deeplearning.ai/the-batch/issue-298/) and me, now we can easily work on frontend using JavaScript and TypeScript with the help of AI coding tools.
 Developers are nevertheless the earliest adopter of this AI wave.

 Therefore, I think the market will adapt for developers’ needs and catch up on the uncharted areas.
-I think the challenge will play out in following ways.
+I think the challenge will play out in the following ways.

 ### Frequent update on model

 I believe LLMs will be more specialized in the coming years.
-A generalist model like GPT-4 equipped knowledge irrelevant to coding, and developers don’t need to pay the price for that.
-A specialty model is optimized for limited use cases like coding, content generation, and customer service, etc. With a specialty model, clients or customers can pay a more reasonable price for their specific needs.
+A generalist model like GPT-4 is equipped with knowledge irrelevant to coding, and developers don’t need to pay the price for that.
+A specialty model is optimized for limited use cases like coding, content generation, and customer service, etc regarding its size, price, latency and performance.
+With a specialty model, clients or customers can pay a more reasonable price for their specific needs.

 For LLMs specialized in coding, their providers need to rigorously collect technical documentation and source code for major languages and frameworks, and update their LLMs frequently.
 By doing so, the coding LLMs or the AI tools hooked with them can help developers by leveraging the latest documentation and source code.
 Hopefully, the coding LLM can recognize the latest information and past bug patterns to infer a solution to a new bug.
-Though my wishful hope requires empirical experiment’s support.
+Although my wishful hope still requires empirical experiment’s support.

 ### Alternative data sources